modnarick/final-project-kka/README.md

-# Comparison of Breadth-First Search (BFS) and A* Search Algorithms in Enemy AI Pathfinding
+# Comparison of Search Algorithms in Enemy AI Pathfinding

 |    NRP     |      Name      |
 | :--------: | :------------: |